SEO and SEM: Why Your Business Needs Both to Grow

 First of all, it helps to think of the Internet as the new marketplace where retailers and consumers find each other and do business.
 Google, Bing and Yahoo are all search engines that act like yellow and white pages used to; they are our directories and guides to accessing information, including businesses, products and services, online.

 To be found online today, you need both SEO and SEM.
 You need a website or at least a landing page, and then you need to show up in search results.
 SEO is the process of making sure you get quality traffic to your website or landing page.

 Answering this question is the second part that’s critical to understanding SEO and SEM.
 For this definition, we turn to a reputable website, Search Engine Land:

 “SEM (Search Engine Marketing) is the process of gaining website traffic by purchasing ads on search engines.”

 Before we break down that definition, it’s worth noting that originally, SEM referred generally to all the activities you would take to drive traffic to your website.
 So, SEM encompassed SEO in the same way that ‘shoes’ encompasses ‘running shoes.’
 SEO is just a subset of the SEM category.

-However, today, SEM has really come to mean paid search activities.
+So, what is SEM?
+Today, SEM has really come to mean paid search activities.
 So, ads that you might run through Google Adwords, for example, to help your business or brand show up in search results, are an example of SEM.
 Some common terms associated with SEM include:

 - Paid search